BarbaraBoeters/barbaraboeters-project/PROCESS.md

 - Finish all .md files.
 - At every top of swift files write a little description
 - Ordening of code
-- State Restoration
+- State Restoration -> only going to do this if I have time left
-- License
+- License -> done